Yujia-Wan/Text-Sentiment-Analysis-Framework/README.md

 - Select display chart.
 Now we support Bar Chart/Pie Chart.

 ## Adding Data Plugin
+We use a String search index to retrieve texts (like a username for Twitter, a video url for YouTube).
+The retrieved data will be stored in a list of Data objects.
+Refer to documentation of DataPlugin interface for more details.

 To register your plugin with the framework, add the fully-qualified class name of your plugin to the edu.cmu.cs214.hw6.framework.core.DataPlugin file in the src/main/resources/META-INF/services/ directory.

 ## Adding Display Plugin
+After performing sentiment analysis, the list of Data will be aggregated and calculated to achieve visualized data.
+The result data should be formatted as an JSONObject which will be sent to frontend and embedded in the web-based GUI.
+Refer to documentation of DisplayPlugin interface for more details.

 To register your plugin with the framework, add the fully-qualified class name of your plugin to the edu.cmu.cs214.hw6.framework.core.DisplayPlugin file in the src/main/resources/META-INF/services/ directory.

+## Data Processing
+we use [Google's Natural Language API](https://cloud.google.com/natural-language/docs/analyzing-sentiment) to perform sentiment analysis (how positive, negative, or neutral the tone of some text is) on different texts.